Click the drop-down in the Libraries panel, and select Create New Library.

 In the Libraries panel, click the pop-up menu on the panel tab, and choose Collaborate.

-- Launch the Adobe Creative Cloud for Desktop app, and log in with your Adobe ID credentials.
+Launch the Adobe Creative Cloud desktop app and log in with your Adobe ID credentials.

 For more information, see Sharing and collaborating Creative Cloud Libraries.